moa-digitalagency/MySindic/replit.md

-# MySindic - Projet Replit
+# Shabaka Syndic - Projet Replit

 ## Overview

-**MySindic** is a Progressive Web App (PWA) designed for condominium management in the Moroccan market.
+**Shabaka Syndic** is a Progressive Web App (PWA) designed for condominium management in the Moroccan market.
 It provides a comprehensive solution for syndics (superadmins) and residents, aiming to modernize property management, offer a mobile-first and responsive experience, automate administrative tasks like fund calls and charge distribution, and facilitate communication between all stakeholders.

 ## User Preferences